mcket747econ/mcket747econ.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
+# announcements:
-  enabled: true # includes a list of news items
+#   enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+#   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-Welcome to my website!
-My name is Matthew McKetty and I am a development economist working on issues related to household welfare, structural change, and trade.
+I am a development economist working on issues related to household welfare, structural change, and trade.
 My primary regions of interest are the Caribbean and Sub-Saharan Africa.
 I am on the 2025-2026 job market.